rachell-b/github-final-project/README.md

 # github-final-project
-# [A calculator that calculates simple interest given principal]
-annual rate of interest and time period in years.
+# A calculator that calculates simple interest given principal. annual rate of interest and time period in years.

 # Input:
-#   p,
+#   p
 principal amount
-#   t,
+#   t
 time period in years
-#   r,
+#   r
 annual rate of interest
 # Output
 #  simple interest